wilzbach/docs.asyncy.com/services/README.md

 ## Discover

-Much like a traditional library of software, the [Asyncy Hub](https://hub.asyncy.com) is your registry of services and functions to share between applications and developers.
+Much like a traditional software library, the [Asyncy Hub](https://hub.asyncy.com) is your registry of services and functions to share between applications and developers.

+> **Next**, discover services and functions on the [Asyncy Hub](https://hub.asyncy.com)

+### Using services

+Sharing and reusing services is easy.
+Discover services in the [Asyncy Hub](https://hub.asyncy.com) and follow the directions in the Hub to use public or your private collection of services cross application.

+### Submitting services

+Head over to [Asyncy Hub](https://hub.asyncy.com) to publish your services privately or publicly.

 ## Deploy